Stratton Motor Company (Norfolk) Limited

 Is your information secure?

 We take the security of your information very seriously.
-We comply with the Data Protection Act 1998 and the GDPN which requires us to have in place appropriate security measures at all times, including where we share your information with our suppliers and partners.
+We comply with the Data Protection Act 2018 which is the UK’s implementation of the General Data Protection Regulation (GDPR).
+This requires us to have in place appropriate security measures at all times, including where and how we share your information with our suppliers and partners.

 Please take care of your own information.